transistorsoft/react-native-background-fetch/README.md

 #### `@param {Integer} delay (milliseconds)`

-:information_source: Valid only for `BackgroundGeolocation.scheduleTask`.
+:information_source: Valid only for `BackgroundFetch.scheduleTask`.
 The minimum number of milliseconds in future that task should execute.

 #### `@param {Boolean} periodic [false]`

-:information_source: Valid only for `BackgroundGeolocation.scheduleTask`.
+:information_source: Valid only for `BackgroundFetch.scheduleTask`.
 Defaults to `false`.
 Set true to execute the task repeatedly.
 When `false`, the task will execute **just once**.

 ### Android Options